-In addition, the Medical School will join the Anti-Racism initiative with up to 4 tenure-track total faculty hires over the three-year duration of the initiative (1 new Medical School hire was funded in Round 1).
+In addition, the Medical School will join the Anti-Racism initiative with up to 2 tenure-track faculty hires approved this academic year and up to 4 over the three-year duration of the initiative.
 These positions, which will have their own funding structure, will also be in addition to the 20 supported here.
+The EVPMA will grant hiring freeze exceptions for any Medical School hires selected this year and for as long as the hiring freeze remains in place.
 To enhance interactions across campus, proposed Medical School hires must be part of cluster proposals that include at least one other school or college.